 “There are times, in fact, when this young man with a huge crossover career ahead of him is standing in a crowd of actors, and you’d swear he was the only person onstage.” - The Washington Post

-The season of 2012-13 finds Mr. Boehler making several house and role debuts.
-He joins the ensemble of Theater St. Gallen in Switzerland as Sarastro in Die Zauberflöte, Count Horn in Un ballo in maschera, Il Pedone in La Wally, Marchese di Calatrava in La forza del destino, Leone in Attila and as Sparafucile in Rigoletto, a role he debuted this summer with the Minnesota Orchestra.
-He makes his New York City Opera debut as the Hotel Manager in Thomas Ades’ Powder Her Face and his Madison Opera debut as Leporello in Don Giovanni.
-He also will return to Carnegie Hall for performances of Messiah with Musica Sacra.
+The season of 2012-13 found Mr. Boehler making several house and role debuts.
+His New York City Opera debut as the Hotel Manager in Powder Her Face was very warmly recieved by the press, as was his return to Carnegie Hall for performances of Messiah with Musica Sacra.
+He joined the ensemble of Theater St. Gallen in Switzerland as Sarastro in Die Zauberflöte, Count Horn in Un ballo in maschera, Il Pedone in La Wally and as Sparafucile in Rigoletto, a role he recently debuted with the Minnesota Orchestra.
+He also made his Madison Opera debut as Leporello in Don Giovanni.

 In the 2011-2012 season he sang Drebednev in Moscow, Cheryomushki with Chicago Opera Theater, Nourabad in Les pêcheurs de perles for Hawaii Opera Theater, and two operas by Philip Glass: In the Penal Colony with American Opera Projects and Kepler with Spoleto Festival USA.
 Additionally he was heard in performances of Messiah with the Jacksonville Symphony and the Portland Baroque Orchestra.